AzySir/EmployeeHierarchy/README.md

-Below is employee data of a small company.
+Below is employee data of a small company.<br />
 It represents the hierarchical relationship among employees.
 CEO of the company doesn't have a manager.
 Employee